dr-jts/crunchyblog/pgfs-cql/index.md

 ```
 Conditions can be combined with the boolean operators `AND`,`OR` and `NOT`.

-You will notice that it is very similar to SQL (probably not a coincidence!).
+You will notice that this is very similar to SQL (probably not a coincidence!).
 That makes it straightforward to implement,
 and more importantly **easy to use** for us database people.

-CQL also defines syntax for spatial and temporal filters.
+CQL also defines syntax for **spatial** and **temporal** filters.
 We'll discuss those in a future blog post.

 ## Filtering with CQL